 This graceful building with its extraordinary collection of architectural bric-a-brac culled from the great archaeological digs of the world has just reopened after a restoration that seemed to go on forever.
 It's even more glorious than ever.
 Formerly lost light-wells have been rediscovered and out-of-bound areas opened up.
 Nothing is what it seems - ask nicely and a solid wall will be conjured away to reveal a full set of original Hogarth paintings.
 Another secret panel reveals a tiny quadrangle containing an ancient Roman statue.

 Downstairs the gloom-filled “monk's parlor” is filled with curious stone faces and the visitor is encouraged to peer into the massive ancient Egyptian coffin of Pharaoh Seti I. Soane used to fill it with candles for parties, and the museum may still be viewed by candlelight once a month.
 The room guides are fascinating to talk to.
-Each has their own favorite tale about the house's many secret wonders.
+Each has its own favorite tale about the house's many secret wonders.
 Downstairs, Soane's newly-opened kitchen reveals the oldest patented cooking range in England and several labor-saving devices he installed for his staff.

 The Houses of Parliament